fragtrane/Payday-2-Mods/Suppressed Raven Admiral Barrel/README.md

 This mod has been tested both as client and host with vanilla and modded peers.

+Silencer effect:
-- The silencer effect works both as client and host.
+- The silencer effect works as both client and host for both the real and add-on barrel, regardless of whether or not the host as the mod.
 Guards will not be alerted, so you can safely use it in stealth.

+Gunshot sound:
-- The gunshot sound is only suppressed for players who have the mod.
-Any gunshot from a Raven Admiral Barrel will sound suppressed to a modded player.
-So if an unmodded player in your lobby is using a Raven Admiral, their gunshots will sound suppressed for you while they are in fact loud (and will alert guards).
+- Real Admiral Barrel: gunshots from the real Admiral Barrel will always sound suppressed to you.
+If someone without the mod shoots with the real Admiral Barrel, it will still sound suppressed to you (when it is in fact loud and will alert guards).
-- Players who do not have the mod will hear a loud gunshot.
-This may be confusing for them because they will hear a loud gunshot but won't see guards being alerted.
-- Similarly, you will see a silencer icon in the loadout screen next to any player with a Raven Admiral Barrel equipped, regardless of whether or not they have the mod.
-- Unmodded players will not see a silencer icon in the loadout screen.
+- Add-On Admiral Barrel: if you have AOLA installed, gunshots from the Add-On Admiral Barel will always sound suppressed to you.
+If someone without the mod shoots with the Add-On Admiral Barrel, it will sound suppressed to you (when it is in fact loud and will alert guards).
+Players who do not have AOLA will always hear a loud gunshot from the Add-On Admiral Barrel.

+Silencer icon in crew setup:
+- Real Admiral Barrel: when using the mod, anyone with the real Admiral Barrel equipped will show a silencer icon, even if they do not have the mod (so their shots will alert guards).
+- Add-On Admiral Barrel: if you equip the Add-On Admiral Barrel while using the mod, the gun will show a silencer icon for you.
+For other players, it is not possible to see the silencer icon for the Add-On Admiral Barrel.

 In order to reduce the detection risk offset with AOLA attachments, this mod has changed the synced parts (based-on parts) for the following AOLA attachments: